echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminE.md

 ## Important relationships
 - Vitamin K - Blood clotting;
-- Vitamin A, Vitamin C, and Zinc - Antioxidant protection.
+- Vitamin A, Vitamin C, Selenium, and Zinc - Antioxidant protection.

 ## Mechanism of action
 > TO DO